ANSC 402: Horsemanship

 Advanced TTH 2:10-3:30

-ANSC 402: Horsemanship is a 3-credit class offered during Spring and Fall semester (ANSC403: Summer Horsemanship, a 1-credit class is offered during Summer Session) open to all majors.
+ANSC 402: Horsemanship is a 3-credit class offered during Spring and Fall semester and is open to all majors.

 - Three hours of riding instruction per week in dressage and eventing.